brimdata/zed/zng/docs/zng-over-json.md

 in the stream itself, the embedded types are likewise encoded in the ZJSON format.

-A ZJSON stream defined as a sequence of JSON objects where each object represents a ZNG value.
-Each object includes an identifier that denotes its type, or "schema".
-A schema generically refers to the type of the ZNG record that defined by a given JSON object.
+A ZJSON stream is defined as a sequence of JSON objects where each object represents a ZNG value.
+Each object includes an identifier that denotes its type, or _schema_.
+A schema generically refers to the type of the ZNG record that is defined by a given JSON object.

 Each object contains the following fields:
-* `id` a small integer encoded as a JavaScript number indicating the schema that applies to this value,
+* `id` a small integer encoded as a JSON number indicating the schema that applies to this value,
 * `values` a JSON array of strings and arrays encoded as defined below,
 * `schema` an optional field encoding the type of this object's values